RobertBorbey/OrangeHRM-manual-testing-JIRA/README.md

 # Manual testing OrangeHRM website using JIRA for the tests
-In this repository I will be adding the test cases written in JIRA, for the dummy website OrangeHRM, in which I have manually tested the login page and the ADD + SEARCH + RESET functionalities from the Admin Module.
+In this repository I will be adding test cases written in JIRA, for the dummy website OrangeHRM, in which I have manually tested the login page and the ADD + SEARCH + RESET functionalities from the Admin Module.

 # Test Plan OrangeHRM